 3. Liquor Liability

 Liquor liability protects you if someone’s in an alcohol-related accident, fight, assault or a simple slip and fall accident.
-Even if the claim never goes to trial, the coverages help pay for legal defense, attorney fees, legal investigation, judgements, settlements and other court-related fees including damages related to injuries or pain and suffering.
+Even if the claim never goes to trial, the coverages help pay for legal defense, attorney fees, legal investigation, judgments, settlements and other court-related fees including damages related to injuries or pain and suffering.

-If you’re not for profit organization is planning various events throughout the year, you’ll want to make sure Special Events Coverage is included in your policy.
+If you’re not for profit organization is planning various events throughout the year, you’ll want to make sure Special Events coverage is included in your policy.
 Insurance companies typically include a certain number of special events that are covered in your policy as well as set the maximum number of participants allowed along with other limitations.